 Arthritis is a common family of health conditions that have the symptoms of joint inflammation, pain, and stiffness.
 Herbs and other natural remedies may help relieve joint pain.
 In ancient Mesopotamia, the Sumerian clay tablets dating from the 3rd millennium BCE cited many plants, including turmeric.
 Babylonian Kings farmed numerous spices and herbs, like cardamom, coriander, garlic, thyme, saffron, and turmeric.
 Besides, these spices have been used by Indians for 1000 years for culinary and medical purposes.

 It is pertinent to mention here that Herbs and spices have existed in coexistence with human use for millennia, with many cultures in antiquity that have used a variety of herbs and spices for their shared qualities.
 The combination of spices was used for everyday pursuits across the ancient world.
 Also, they were used to create products to repress specific diseases.

 The Arthritis Foundation reported that arthritis-linked disorders affect over 50 million adults and 300,000 children in the US.
 Recent research is optimistic about this.
-Herbs and dietary supplements are natural treatments with minimal or no negative side effects.
+Herbs and dietary supplements are natural treatments for curing arthritis with minimal or no negative side effects.

 POTENT HERBS FOR ARTHRITIS